 The Olympic Peninsula is truly one of the most beautiful areas of the Pacific Northwest, especially in its springtime splendor.
-While many people visit this area for the Olympic National Park, there are many other reasons to stay and enjoy, like the plethora of fantastic wine and cheese.
+While many people visit this area for the Olympic National Park, there are many other reasons to stay and enjoy, like the plethora of fantastic Olympic Peninsula wine and cheese.

 Located just two hours northwest of Seattle, the Olympic Peninsula is a perfect location for a weekend getaway.
 The dramatic views of the Straits of Juan de Fuca, the lush and fertile countryside, the locally made wines and cheeses – it’s really hard to beat.

-If you plan your trip right, you can even attend the annual NW Wine & Cheese Tour that takes place in April.
-We’ve attended the event many times and have always loved it.
-The tour includes nine wineries from Port Townsend to Port Angeles.
+There are nine wineries from Port Townsend to Port Angeles.
 It’s an incredibly scenic stretch of the Puget Sound, so driving from one winery to the next is a treat all on its own.

-Olympic Peninsula Wine
+Visiting Olympic Peninsula Wineries

 If you have a designated driver, or you’ve perfected the art of sipping and spitting while wine tasting, you can make it to quite a few wineries in one day.
 I would recommend making a schedule that includes five or six wineries.
-If you will be tasting the wines and driving, too, I recommend no more than three or four, with a hearty lunch in between.

 Finnriver Farm & Cidery